jansgreen/emergencylevel/README.md

 this application is made with the programming languages ​​HTML, CSS, JavaScript, Python + Flask and the design is based on materialcss, and it has a Json format database in mongodb and hosted in heroku

-The Director Doctor you can test
+## The Director Doctor you can test
+# Defaul Director Doctor
-UserName: Jansgreen
+- UserName: Jansgreen
-Password: L123456789
+- Password: L123456789
+    * Only the ManagerDoctor can add and delate other Doctor and Nurse.

+# Defaul Doctor

 ##  The CRUD Operations Work